ervingegprifti/numbertheoryalgorithms/README-version-history.md

 ## New tracked versions

+### [3.0.7.1]
+- Implemented the compact input view mode
+- Refactored part of the code
+#### Requirements:
+- Minimum Sdk 31 (Android 12 Snow Cone)
+- Switched from AGP 8.11.1 to 8.12.0
+- Compiled with Android Studio 2025.1.2

 ### [3.0.7.0] - 2025-07-30
 - Minimum Sdk 31 (Android 12 Snow Cone)
 - Open Source

 ## Old not tracked versions